1. Who we are

 - “Offerings” means both the Websites and Services.

 - “Personal data”, or “personal information”, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 If you have any questions about your personal information email us at email@example.com, or write to us at Triptease, 2nd Floor, 6 Ramillies Street, London, W1F 7TY.

 We’re registered with the Information Commissioner’s Office under number ZA377297.

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

 A. Information related to your interaction with Triptease and the Offerings

 - Registration and contact information.
-We collect information about you when you (a) register to use the Services and (b) otherwise provide contact information to us via email, mail or though our Offerings.
-This information you provide may include without limitation your username, first and last name, email address, mailing address or phone number.
+We collect information about you when you (a) register to use the Services and (b) otherwise provide contact information to us via email, mail or through our Offerings.
+This information you provide may include without limitation your username, first and last name, job title, email address, mailing address or phone number.

 - Payment information.
 When you purchase the Services, we will also collect transaction information, which may include without limitation your credit card information, billing and mailing address, and other payment-related information (“Payment Information”).
 We describe how Payment Information may be collected and processed in Section 7.